Using Ibuprofen and Acetaminophen Together: A Pharmacist Explains

 A recent analysis suggests that using the two drugs together may be more effective than using acetaminophen alone, but it's likely as effective as using ibuprofen alone.
 The side effect profile of single or dual/alternate therapy is similar.

-Many healthcare providers agree that dual/alternate treatment can be helpful, but there is a real risk of mix-ups and confusion.
-Talk with your doctor to clarify whether alternating medicines are right for you.
+Many healthcare providers agree that dual/alternate treatment can be helpful.
+Still, there is a real risk of mix-ups and confusion.
+Talk with your doctor to clarify whether alternating medicines is right for you.

 Additional Safety Tips

 In general, acetaminophen and ibuprofen are well tolerated and have low-risk profiles.
 Speak with your pediatrician before use if your child has any problems with their kidneys, liver, or heart.
-Also, chat with your doctor if your child takes any other medications regularly.
+Additionally, discuss with your doctor whether your child is taking any other regular medications.

 Conclusion